 - Think about some of the areas in which you’d like to live.
 Do some research about the areas around Nottingham.
 Work out how easy it will be to travel to uni and think about what amenities you’d like to have on your doorstep.

 - Work out how much you can afford to spend.
 Budgeting is vitally important.
 You need to make sure you’re not overspending.
 Work out exactly what your monthly outgoings are likely to be.
-Our Student Accommodation Team can help you to work this out.
+Our student support services may be able to assist you with this.